-Third-party contractors that need access to privileged accounts can be one of the highest risks because you don’t have full control over how they access and manage privileged accounts.
+Third-party contractors, vendors, and partners that need access to privileged accounts can be one of the highest risks because you don’t have full control over how they access and manage privileged accounts.
 Make sure you include these use cases in your planning and identify how those accounts should be created, governed, and eliminated as contracts are completed.

 - Do you set time windows for privileged account usage?

 Knowing when specific privileged accounts are supposed to be used indicates normal behaviors that allow you to identify possible abuse or misuse.
 Accounting systems, for example, may only require access at the end of the month or quarter.
 Backup systems typically run at scheduled times.
 Integrity validation and vulnerability scanning probably will follow a scheduled penetration test.

 - What happens if privileged accounts are compromised?